craigo496/hello-giggity/README.md

 # hello-giggity

-<br> Referred to this database by family member in the software engineering field. </br>
+Referred to this database by family member in the software engineering field. </br>
 Currently, I am preparing for AWS architect examination.
 Python and Javascript are being practiced as well.